 - SIM-only deals – Next time you’re due an upgrade, think about whether it’s necessary.
 Consider using your old phone for a bit longer and switching to a SIM-only deal.

 - Limiting luxuries– This includes takeaways, alcohol, clothes, etc. You don’t need to cut them out altogether, but you could consider cutting them down.
 For example, if you buy brand-new clothes regularly, how about buying second-hand instead?
-If you get a takeaway every weekend, you could try getting one every other weekend instead.
+If you get a takeaway every weekend, you could alternatively try getting one every other weekend.

 - Make coffee at home – If you spend £2 every morning buying a takeaway coffee on the way to work, that adds up to £10 a week!
 By making it at home, that’s over £40 a month saved.

-- Batch cook your meals - By planning what you’re going to eat each week, you’ll be less likely to overbuy, which saves you money and means you’ll be less likely to waste any food.
+- Batch cook your meals - By planning what you’re going to eat each week, you’ll be less likely to overbuy, which saves you money and means you'll limit any food waste.

 Build a budget plan that fits your income